sunface/rust-by-practice/Readme.md

 ## Why another?

-[Rustlings](https://github.com/rust-lang/rustlings) and [Rust By Example](https://github.com/rust-lang/rust-by-example) are absolutely very nice, but Rust By Practice provides a little more:
+[Rustlings](https://github.com/rust-lang/rustlings) and [Rust By Example](https://github.com/rust-lang/rust-by-example) are absolutely very nice, but we provides a little more:

 1. We have more exercises of which the difficulty is from easy to hard

-2. Covers more topics in Rust, such as **async/await, threads, sync primitives and stand libraries** etc
+2. Covers more topics in Rust, such as **async/await, threads, sync primitives, optimizing and stand libraries** etc

 3. Learning from small projects, for pratice